XiaoweiXu/Automatic-Segmentation-of-Aortic-and-Mitral-Valves-for-Heart-Surgical-Planning-of-HOCM/README.md

 the time for labeling each image is 0.5-1.5 hours.
 The labels include seven substructures: AV, MV, AO, LA, LV, myocardium, and excised myocardium.

 Please send emails to xiao.wei.xu@foxmail.com for the download link and the password of the dataset.

+HIGHLIGHT 20240831: We have deployed the dataset on Kaggle https://www.kaggle.com/xiaoweixumedicalai/datasets?scroll=true!